 You can even plan a 10-day Europe trip based on season!
 See famous Christmas markets in November and December, admire tulips in the spring in the Netherlands, see the fields of lavender in Provence in early summer, or enjoy beer in the fall at Oktoberfest in Germany.

-Europe’s magnificent cities, charming little towns, and historic landmarks (many UNESCO World Heritage Sites!) make it an enticing destination.
+Europe’s magnificent cities, charming little towns, and historic landmarks (so many UNESCO World Heritage Sites!) make it an enticing destination for every type of traveler.
 The food and wine, and cultural offerings, make it even more irresistible.

 10 days in Europe will allow you to sample some of the incredible experiences on offer in the continent, such that you’ll want to return over and over, to see more and do more.